Contrecoeur case delayed after defence learns of recorded conversations with accused

 Trial of Frank Zampino, 5 others adjourned as prosecution ordered to hand over evidence

-The fraud trial against Frank Zampino and five other men is facing further delays following revelations of police recorded conversations between the defence and the accused.
+The fraud case against Frank Zampino and five other men has been delayed yet again, after the prosecution was ordered to disclose details of recordings between the defence and the accused.

 The recordings were made as part of a separate, ongoing police investigation.

 Isabel Schurman, lawyer for Zampino, the former chairman of Montreal's executive committee, said the defence only learned this morning that the conversations had been recorded.

 The revelation came after defence lawyers received an email yesterday alerting them to new evidence.

 Schurman told the court the recordings represent a violation of attorney-client privilege and called the situation "unacceptable."